msdec321/DataAnalysisWorkbooks/warcraftLogs/RestoDruidAnalyzer/README.md

     ![alt text](https://i.imgur.com/x2OO1lW.png)

     The top five correlators of HPS (*within the 95th percentile and above*) in order of importance:
-    1) Using more regrowth heavy rotations
+    - Using more regrowth heavy rotations
-    2) Having less healers in your raid
+    - Having less healers in your raid
-    3) Being Nature's Grace spec
+    - Being Nature's Grace spec
-    4) Not rolling Lifebloom on the tank
+    - Not rolling Lifebloom on the tank
-    5) Not using Rejuvenation
+    - Not using Rejuvenation
+    &nbsp;

-    A note of caution: These are only correlations for *within* the 95th-100th percentile and aren't necessarily reflective of your raid environment.
-For example, 89% of players had access to either innervate or shadowpriest, yet the correlation is relatively low.
+    A note of caution: These are only correlations for *within* the 95th-100th percentile and aren't necessarily generalize to the full raiding population.
+For example, 89% of players in the dataset had access to either innervate or shadowpriest, yet the correlation is relatively low.
 Does that mean having innervate is not important for getting a good parse?
-No, and in fact the opposite is true.
+No, and in fact the opposite can be true.

     </p></details>
   </details>